Home » Early Intervention » Intro: Signs of Autism in Children Under 2 Years Old

 ➡️ Limited Eye Contact:

 Poor eye contact is frequently the first symptom parents tend to observe.
-This complexity can imply problems in social communications, one of the most affected by autistics.
+In the realm of child psychology, understanding developmental milestones and psychological markers is crucial, as this complexity can imply problems in social communications, one of the most affected by autistics.

 ➡️ Reduced Interest in Social Interactions: